What is SIP| Basics, Types, and Key Insights

 Can I withdraw SIP anytime?

 Yes, you can withdraw your SIP investments anytime, except when there’s a lock-in period, such as with tax-saving ELSS funds.
-However, you need to be aware of the potential exit load and capital gains tax based on your investment type and duration.
+However, you need to be aware of the potential exit load.

 Is SIP or lumpsum better?

 SIP and lumpsum are both suitable for mutual fund investments, depending on your affordability, risk tolerance, and market conditions.
-SIP is ideal for investing small amounts regularly and
+SIP is ideal for investing small amounts regularly, whereas lumpsum works well if you have a significant amount to invest for long time.

 ______________________________________________________________________________________